mg-an/Compression-DSA/README.md

 # Compression-DSA
-Compression project as a part of DSA
+Compression project as a part of DSA Practical class for AE 2016 Fall